-I have heard this question too many times, “I do not believe in God and will not follow Him.
+I have heard this question many times: “I do not believe in God and will not follow Him.
 Does that mean God will send me to hell?”

-The question itself is a little arrogant and contradictory.
-On the one hand, they boldly declare that they do not believe in God.
-Therefore, they refuse to believe they are going to hell.
-But, on the other hand, they ask if God will send them to hell.
-So they oppose themselves with the very question.
+The question itself is both arrogant and contradictory.
+On one hand, they boldly declare their disbelief in God, rejecting the idea of His existence and, therefore, the existence of hell.
+Yet, on the other hand, they ask if God will send them there.
+In doing so, they contradict themselves with the very question.

 Acts 4:12